-Lord, make me to know mine end, and the measure of my days, what it is; that I may know how frail I am (Psalm 39.4).
+Lord, make me to know mine end, and the measure of my days, what it is; that I may know how frail I am (Ps.
+39.4).

 8.00 am.
 A review of, and response to, my inbox.
 8.40 am.
 Off to the School …

-… for a 9.00 am PhD tutorial with Veronica Calarco.
-To begin a PhD in Fine Art one must, first, not so much pose a question as determine a problem.
+… for a 9.00 am PhD tutorial with Veronica.
+To begin a PhD in fine art one must, first, not so much pose a question as determine a problem.
 The question will arise out of the problem, later in the research:

 10.30 am.
 Back at homebase, I reviewed emails and tweaked several sound files before returning to the last lap of postgraduate research monitoring, while reviewing tracks for possible inclusion on The Aural Bible II: The Bible in Translation sound CD.